grv87/gradle-prerequisites-plugin/README.md

 ### Tasks

-This plugin follows Bundler-like style of managing prerequisites.
+The plugin follows Bundler-like style of managing prerequisites.

-For each set of dependencies there are three tasks:
+For each set of prerequisites there are three tasks:

-*   install — install prerequisites according to locked versions
+*   `install` — locks prerequisites' versions if they are not already locked, then downloads and installs locked versions.
+    Note that for tools that could download prerequisites dynamically, like Gradle itself, downloading and installation is not performed.
+    This should be run once at the start of new project or after repository clone

-*   update — update locked versions of prerequisites
+*   `update` — does the same as `install` except that it also updates locked versions

-*   outdated — list updates for prerequisites versions locked
+*   `outdated` — prints all prerequisites that have more recent versions available than locked

+So, there are 9 tasks in total:

 <table><tboby>
 <tr><td>installPrerequisites</td><td>updatePrerequisites</td><td>outdatedPrerequisites</td></tr>